Introduction

 RCM for Residential Properties

-For residential properties, the exemption for personal use remains intact, providing relief to individuals who are renting homes for personal reasons.
-However, if a residential property is used for business purposes, the registered tenant must be prepared to handle GST payments under RCM.
+For residential properties, the rules confirm that renting a home for personal use remains exempt from GST, offering peace of mind to individuals and families.
+However, if a residential property is used for business, the registered tenant must understand and comply with the applicable GST rules, potentially including RCM.

 Conclusion